Skip to main content

 Refill options for powder and tablets

-Companies in this guide that had a refill-focussed business model scored half a positive Company Ethos mark in the scoretable.
+Companies in this guide that had a refill-focussed business model were marked up under the company ethos category in the score table.
+These were:

 How toxic is dishwasher detergent?